intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 If contained cell is lstm, getHiddenState return value is a table [hidden state, cell], both size is `batch x hiddenSize`.
 If contained cell is convlstm, getHiddenState return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width`.
 If contained cell is convlstm3D, getHiddenState return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width x length`.
+If contained cell is MultiRNNCell, getHiddenState return value is a nested table [index [hidden state, cell]], size of the table is number of cells.

 **Scala example:**
 ```scala